mfxuus/mfxuus.github.io/_posts/2019-11-09-neural-networks-pt1.md

 | *(<a href="http://karpathy.github.io/2015/05/21/rnn-effectiveness/">source</a>)* |

 That's it!
-In conclusion, we have introduced the most common Deep Neural Networks out in the wild, namely, Convolution Neural Networks, and Recurrent Neural Networks.
+In conclusion, we have introduced the most common Deep Neural Networks out in the wild, namely, Convolutional Neural Networks, and Recurrent Neural Networks.
 We have discussed their use cases and basic structures, but you might be wondering to learn more about their inner workings - and that is exactly what we will bring to you in the next post.